Skip to main content

 The Force of Mechanical Loading

 Parallel to this biochemical regulation is a powerful physical principle.
 Your bones respond and adapt to the loads placed upon them.
 This is where lifestyle interventions, particularly specific forms of exercise, enter the picture.
-When you engage in activities like or impact exercises, you apply mechanical forces to your skeleton.
+When you engage in activities like resistance training or impact exercises, you apply mechanical forces to your skeleton.

 These forces send a direct signal to the bone-building osteoblast cells, stimulating them to increase their activity and lay down more bone matrix.
 Think of it as telling your body, “This structure is under demand; it needs to be stronger.”